marc2332/freya/docs/src/guides/virtualizing.md

 Any data that you might need in the `builder` function

 #### `builder`
 This is a function that dinamically creates an element for the given index in the list.
-It receives 3 arguments, a `key` for the element, the `index` of the element and the `builder_values`.
+It receives 4 arguments, a `key` for the element, the `index` of the element, the Scope (`cx`) and the `builder_values` you previously passed.